PixelGuys/Cubyz/docs/CONTRIBUTING.md

 When you don't know how to fix some issue or how to make a difficult design decision, then it's best if you ask for other people's opinions and ideas.
 Other people can often see the things that you are blind to.

-The right please to do this is on our [discord server](https://discord.gg/XtqCRRG) where we coordinate most things.
+The right place to do this is on our [discord server](https://discord.gg/XtqCRRG) where we coordinate most things.

 # Take care of yourself